 Oedo Onsen Monogatari Bathhouse

-Odaiba is known for being the most futuristic island of Tokyo where you can find robots, the Rainbow Bridge, high-tech and lighting museums, automobile conventions, and plenty of gaming and VR fun.
+Odaiba is known for being the most futuristic island of Tokyo.
+Here you can find robots, the Rainbow Bridge, high-tech and lighting museums, automobile conventions, and plenty of gaming and VR fun.
 But Odaiba is also home to one of the most traditional but fun experiences in Tokyo.

-If you have long hair you are advised to tie up your hair before using the baths or wear a shower cap, and before you enter a bath it is customary to first throw some water over yourself with the provided buckets to show you are really clean before you enter and get used to the temperature.
-Don’t forget to take a shower before you enter your first bath, as everyone is using the same water you are expected to only enter the water after you clean yourself.
+If you have long hair you are advised to tie up your hair before using the baths or wear a shower cap.
+And before you enter a bath it is customary to first throw some water over yourself with the provided buckets.
+This is to show you are really clean before you enter and get used to the temperature.
+Don’t forget to take a shower before you enter your first bath, as everyone is using the same water.
+You are expected to only enter the water after you clean yourself.

 As seasoned Japan experts, we create perfect Japan package tours including onsen experiences.
 Check out our group tours and private tours, or contact us to start planning your unforgettable holiday to this fascinating country.
 Japan is full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!